| Shropshire Union CanalShropshire Union Canal History

 before the arm reaches Wardle Lock in the centre of Middlewich.
 Here the arm drops down into the Trent &

+Mersey Canal.
 At this north eastern end there is actually a canal within a canal because the last few

 yards of the arm are traditionally known as the Wardle Canal.
 An excellent lock cottage stands beside Wardle